-BRIEF-CST Brands announces stockholders approve merger with Alimentation Couche-Tard Inc.
+BRIEF-CST Brands Announces stockholders approve merger with Alimentation Couche-Tard Inc.

 * CST Brands announces stockholders approve merger with Alimentation Couche-Tard Inc.

-* CST Brands - about 99.7% of shares voted were voted in favor of merger agreement Source text for Eikon: Further company coverage:
+* CST Brands Inc - about 84% of total shares outstanding as of Oct 7, 2016 record date were voted in favor of merger agreement at special meeting Source text for Eikon: Further company coverage:

 * Salman overheard lamenting plight of Syria (Adds details on arms sales, White House on Comey, Lavrov quote)